BBC Radio York

 BBC Radio York is the BBC's local radio station serving the county of North Yorkshire.

 It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios in the Bootham area of York.

-According to RAJAR, the station has a weekly audience of 59,000 listeners and a 3.6% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 60,000 listeners and a 4.6% share as of December 2023.

-Early history
+History

 In May 1982, just over a year before the station was due to launch, a temporary service was provided to cover Pope John Paul II's visit to York.
-The service, which ran for just over 24 hours, operated on what was to be the station's primary MW frequency and was also broadcast on the other local stations in the Yorkshire region.
+The service, which ran for just over 24 hours, operated on what was to be the station's primary medium wave frequency and was also broadcast on the other local stations in the Yorkshire region.

-The station was launched at 6:30am on 4 July 1983, and featured on the cover of the Radio Times.

-The first station manager was John Jefferson with the late Tony Fish as Programme Organiser.
+The station launched at 6:30 am on 4 July 1983, and featured on the cover of the Radio Times.
+John Jefferson was the first station manager with the late Tony Fish as Programme Organiser.
 The original team included David Farwig, Derm Tanner, Andy Joynson, David Thomas, Will Hanrahan, Graham Pass, Nik Wood (Scarborough Producer), Diane Myers (Harrogate Producer), Andy Hitchcock, Chris Loveder, Chris Choi, Charlotte Counsel, Shirley Lewis and Sandy Barton.

-Initially, the station was only on air for a few hours a day - (6:30am to 1pm and 4pm to 6pm during the week with weekend programming restricted to 8am until around 2pm) and carried BBC Radio 2 the rest of the time.
-At first, local sports coverage was produced by BBC Radio Leeds.
-During the second half of the 1980s, broadcast hours slowly expanded.
-Afternoon broadcasting was introduced and programming started earlier in the day - 6am during the week and 7am over the weekend.
-Radio York also started producing its own sports programmes on Saturday afternoons but did not introduce its own Sunday afternoon programming until the end of the decade.
+Initially, the station was only on air for a few hours a day (6:30 am to 1 pm and 4 pm to 6 pm during the week with weekend programming restricted to 8 am until 2 pm) and carried BBC Radio 2 the rest of the time although during the football and rugby league seasons, the station simulcasted BBC Radio Leeds, whose output also featured matches played by the senior North Yorkshire clubs.
+Later in the decade, the station started to produce its own sports programming as broadcast hours slowly expanded.
+Weekday afternoon broadcasting was introduced in autumn 1984 and programming also began to start earlier in the day and by the time regional evening programme was introduced by the end of the decade, the station was producing its own programming all day from 6am on weekdays and from 7am at the weekend.